sarutlaa/tinitiate-aws-glue/markdown/glue-pyspark-cte.md

 The script sets up the necessary Spark and Glue contexts, loads data, creates a temporary view, and queries it.

 ## CTE (Common Table Expression)
-In this context, creating a temporary view can be seen as analogous to using a CTE in SQL.
-The temporary view allows for the data to be manipulated and queried as if it were a standalone table, aiding in simplifying SQL queries and improving readability.
+- Scope: Temporary views in PySpark are session-scoped and will not be visible in different Spark sessions.
+Once the Spark session ends, these views are destroyed.
+- Purpose: They are used to make DataFrame data queryable using SQL without permanently storing the data in a database.
+It allows for more complex SQL operations to be performed on DataFrame data.
+- Usage: After creating a temporary view, you can perform SQL queries on the data as if it were a table in a relational database.
+The view exists as long as the Spark session is active.
+- Creation: Temporary views in PySpark are created using the createOrReplaceTempView method on a DataFrame, which registers the DataFrame as a temporary view in the Spark SQL catalog.

 ## Prerequisites